Once Upon a Long Ago

-"Once Upon a Long Ago" is a song by English musician Paul McCartney, released as his fortieth single on 16 November 1987, from his compilation All the Best!, released two weeks before the single.
+"Once Upon a Long Ago" is a song by the English musician Paul McCartney, released as his fortieth single on 16 November 1987, from his compilation All the Best!, released two weeks before the single.
 The track was produced by Phil Ramone and mixed by George Martin, and features violin by Nigel Kennedy.

 The song was originally composed for the film The Princess Bride.

 Recording

 Originally intended to be a duet with Freddie Mercury, Mercury turned it down due to conflicting commitments and the collaboration never materialized.

 Music video

 Filming for the video commenced on 16 October 1987 in the Valley of Rocks, near Lynton in North Devon and concluded on 17 October.
 Appearing were McCartney (bass guitar), his wife Linda McCartney (synthesizer), Stan Sulzmann (saxophone), Nigel Kennedy (violin), and Chris Whitten (drums).
 Actor Fred Evans makes an appearance as Man with Broom.
 High winds and heavy rain precluded filming on the morning of the 16th so the crew filmed an indoor shot at Lynmouth town hall (this scene was not used in the final cut).

 However, by late morning the weather had improved and although still windy, conditions were good enough to film at the Valley of Rocks.
 A local mountaineering instructor oversaw the rigging of a ladder so McCartney could safely access the top of Castle Rock for the guitar solo scene where a two way radio in McCartney's coat was used to relay a taped recording of the song.
 McCartney declined the use of a safety rope but did have to ask the helicopter to not fly so close when shooting aerial footage.
 Nigel Kennedy was only available on the second day of filming so the video was shot out of sequence with the guitar solo and end scene shot on the first day and the band scenes shot on the second day.
 Castle Air of Treasure Hunt fame were tasked with carrying out the aerial filming.